actinia-org/actinia-stac-plugin/README.md

-# actinia-module-plugin
+# actinia-stac-plugin

-You can run actinia-module-plugin as actinia-core plugin.
+You can run actinia-stac-plugin as actinia-core plugin.

 ## Installation
 For installation or DEV setup, see docker/README.md.